riadhassan/academic/README.md

 * CV
 * and many more

-To bulid your one, just checkout [academic personal websites](https://github.com/academicpages/academicpages.github.io)
+To bulid your one, just checkout [academic page](https://github.com/academicpages/academicpages.github.io).
+It is super easy.
+Thanks goes to [Stuart Geiger](https://github.com/staeiou).